 Wait 3 hours

-Step 4: Place another 4 Misoprostol pills under your tongue (sublingual) for 30 minutes.
+Step 4: Repeat step 3 and place another 4 Misoprostol pills under your tongue (sublingual) for 30 minutes.

-If an additional 3 hours have passed and you still have no bleeding or cramping, contact us.
+Bleeding most commonly starts within several hours.
+If it has been 24 hours since your first 4 pills of Misoprostol and you still have no bleeding or cramping, contact us.
 Do not use more pills until we can evaluate the situation together.

 Expected symptoms of Mifepristone and Misoprostol